Scheme coverage

 Electrical trades general or other 1 Mar 1978 60

-See the table below to determine whether a trade is covered, when a trade was introduced to the scheme and for a list of trade type codes.
+Refer to the table below for some common metal trade occupations, when that occupation was introduced to the Scheme and for a list of trade type codes you can use when registering your Workers online with LeavePlus.

 Crane operator (tower, mobile, forklift & platform) 1 Mar 1978 41